iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.41.3/report.md

 > Removed it.
 Doesn't do anything.
 Live ruraly and work in a huge office and business park with nobody around.
 Everyone is Covid kosher following best practice.
 Had Covid in Jan.
 This app is several months too late.<br> :date: __2020-10-27 22:27:47__

-> Not sure about this app as could not get in touch with my doctor even though they told me to get this app but will give it another try<br> :date: __2020-10-26 17:09:05__

 #### 2-star reviews